cchudzicki-ocw-testing/14.310x-spring-2023/content/pages/comprehensive-review.md

 0.0/1.0 point (graded)

 True or False?
 Knowing the distribution of the test statistic under the null allows you to calculate (the probability of a type I error) and (the probability of a type II error).

-True

-False

 ### Question 5